CMASCenter/cyclecloud-cmaq/docs/user_guide_cyclecloud/Performance-Opt/performance-optimization.md

 If running a job with 180 processors, this would require the --nodes=XX or XX to be set to 5 compute nodes, as 36x5=180.

-The setting for NPCOLxNPROW must also be a maximum of 180, ie. 18 x 10 or 10 x 18 to use all of the CPUs in the parallel cluster.
+The setting for NPCOLxNPROW must also be a maximum of 180, ie. 18 x 10 or 10 x 18 to use all of the CPUs in the Cycle Cloud HPC Node.

 For HBv120, there are 120 CPUS/node, so maximum value of YY is 120 or --ntask-per-node=120.